burlster1980/arupcodev060/content/arup-pages/campaigns/covid-19-launch-v4.md

         		<div class="mid-width">
         			<h2 class="section-heading animate animate-content">Restarting operations</h2>
                     <div class="animate animate-content">
         			    <p>Launching a new service or opening a facility is a considerable undertaking in normal times.
-Restarting operations after disruption to much of the world economy will be harder, but sound planning now will help.</p>
+Restarting operations after disruption to much of the world economy will be harder.
+Sound planning now will help.</p>
                     </div>
         		</div>
         		<!-- add in mobile version -->